ONSdigital/dpmsplit/README.md

 #> 4 2021           b           x     5
 ```

 Finally, we call the function `split_multi` using the inputs we have defined.
 This function performs the migration splitting process for multiple populations.
+The parameters `epsilon`, `max_iter`, and `tolerance` can all be modified to fit different needs. `epsilon` is a small quantity which is added to cells in the reported data which have a value of zero (aside from the diagonal elements in `reported_int`).
+This is to prevent dividing by zero. `max_iter` is the maximum number of iterations that we want the algorithm to run for.
+Small numbers for this argument may result in the algorithm not converging. `tolerance` is the maximum absolute difference between the target totals and the calculated totals after going through IPF.
+The larger this value is the less accurate the estimates become.
+In this example we are using the default values for each of these arguments.

 ```r
 split_multi(